-In our annual ode to irresistible food Up North and the people who lovingly make it, Traverse food and wine editor Tim Tebeau and four other local-restaurant devotees divulge 42 eats—from elegant to everyday—that fire their foodie fever dreams.
+In our annual ode to irresistible Northern Michigan food and the people who lovingly make it, Traverse food and wine editor Tim Tebeau and four other Northern Michigan restaurant devotees divulge 42 eats—from elegant to everyday—that fire their foodie fever dreams.

 As city clerk, this native son of Kingsley curates the clerical landscape of TC’s City Hall by vocation and follows his foodie desires by avocation.
 Insatiably active as an avid runner, skier and sailor, Benjamin Marentette’s kinetic lifestyle balances his love of food.
 An avid amateur chef, he’s currently experimenting with creative vegetarian cuisine.
 For this assignment, he dug into the Traverse City food scene and points north to come up with his top foodie finds.